Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model: Discussions

 in the muon rest frame, where $E_R$ is the recoil energy of the muon, $w=\sqrt{v^2 +v_{\rm esc}^2}$, and the minimum velocity required for the process to occur must satisfy

 with $\mu_{\chi \mu}$ the reduced mass of the two incident particles, $\chi_-$ (or $\chi_+$) and $\mu$.

-Ref.~\cite{Garani:2019fpa} discusses how neutron stars capture Dirac dark matter and considers possible detection strategies.
-Here, we analyze the capture of Majorana DM by a neutron star through inelastic scattering with muons.
-When comparing our Eq.~(\ref{eq:ns}) with the findings in Ref.~\cite{Garani:2019fpa}, it becomes clear that the differential cross section here is significantly smaller, affected by factors such as $E_R/m_\mu$, $\delta{m}/m_\mu$, and $w^2$.
-As a result, the prospects of detecting dark matter with compact stars like neutron stars using this model remain quite limited.
+Ref.~\cite{Garani:2019fpa} explored the neutron star capture of Dirac dark matter and its potential detection strategies.
+In our framework, comparing Eq.~(\ref{eq:ns}) with the findings in Ref.~\cite{Garani:2019fpa} reveals that the differential cross section for Majorana DM is significantly smaller, being parametrically suppressed by factors such as $E_R/m_\mu$, $\delta m/m_\mu$, and $w^2$.
+As a result, the prospects of detecting this specific dark matter candidate using compact stars remain quite limited.

 {\underline{\bf Inelastic upscattering across different galaxy systems}}